Spokeo and Article III Standing: You May Be Particularized But Are You Concrete?

 One Answer Leads to More Questions: What will Constitute “Concrete” Harm?

 Now that plaintiffs must allege facts sufficient to show that an injury is both “particularized” and “concrete,” the obvious question arises: what facts will need to be pled to satisfy this requirement?
 As mentioned above, the requirement that an injury be “particularized” is simple enough – the injury must be “personal and individual[ized].”
+But what constitutes “concrete?”
+This question will have implications both in the privacy law context and, more broadly, for a range of class-action claims.

 In the context of privacy harms, it is still an open question as to whether the types of privacy harms that Robins alleged could ever amount to “concrete injury,” even if properly pled.
 Spokeo, at a minimum, suggests that allegations of misinformation regarding “education, family situation, and economic status,” possibly leading to reduced job prospects, need to be articulated more robustly.
 Beyond that, all that can be deduced is that courts will begin placing more scrutiny at the pleading stage on whether the plaintiffs’ alleged harm was “concrete.”
 Considering that privacy plaintiffs have already encountered difficulty in establishing Article III standing, it will be interesting to see how Spokeo will effect plaintiffs’ ability to bring suits based on privacy harms.

 Spokeo was originally thought to be most relevant to the emerging world of privacy class actions.
 But it may have an equally important impact for consumer class actions generally.
 In all class actions, Article III requires each plaintiff to have standing to sue.
+Courts in past years have struggled to explain what a named plaintiff must do to show that all class members possess Article III standing.
+Spokeo adds some clarity to that question.
+While this is a case about the named plaintiff’s standing, the Article III standard is the same.
+Now that it is clear each plaintiff must allege a “concrete” – an actual, de facto – injury, as well as a “particularized” one, so too must all class members.

 In short, Spokeo suggests that no class should be certified, in any consumer context, privacy or otherwise, where the named plaintiff has not shown that the “concreteness” of each class member’s standing is capable of class-wide resolution using common proof.
 Ultimately, that should prove the most lasting legacy of the Court’s decision.